How to Detect Unauthorised AI Tools in Your Organisation

-Artificial Intelligence is no longer just a boardroom conversation.
-It's in your employees' browsers, embedded in productivity tools, quietly running in the background of daily workflows.
+Artificial Intelligence is no longer a boardroom topic.
+It's already in your employees' browsers, quietly embedded in the tools they use every day — often without IT knowing about it.

-The challenge for IT and security teams isn't whether AI tools are being used — it's which ones, by whom, and whether they meet your organisation's security and compliance standards.
+The question for IT and security teams is no longer whether AI tools are being used.
+It's which ones, by whom, and whether any of them are a risk you haven't accounted for.

 1. Use Microsoft Intune's Discovered Apps

-This is especially useful because it gives you a real-time, device-level view — not just network traffic.
-If an employee installed a local AI tool, Intune will surface it.
+What makes this particularly useful is that it gives you a device-level view, not just network traffic.
+If an employee installed a local AI client, Intune will surface it.

-What to look for: any AI-branded application (e.g., Copilot, Gemini, Claude, Perplexity, Cursor, GitHub Copilot) appearing on devices that haven't been formally approved or enrolled in your software catalogue.
+What to look for: any AI-branded application — Copilot, Gemini, Claude, Perplexity, Cursor, GitHub Copilot — appearing on devices that haven't been formally approved or added to your software catalogue.

 📖 Full documentation: Microsoft Intune – Discovered Apps